Airlines should brace for tough times, IATA says

 Volatility in financial markets in the past week has put more pressure on the aviation industry.

-"The recent market meltdown is really frightening," said Thai Airways International President Piyasvasti Amranand.
+"The recent market meltdown is really frightening," said Thai Airways International Pcl (THAI.BK) President Piyasvasti Amranand.
 "Economies in Europe and the United States are really slowing down," he said.

 "Obviously this has an impact on all airlines flying to Europe.
-Unfortunately Europe accounts for 37 percent of our passengers per kilometer.
+Unfortunately Europe accounts for 37 percent of our passengers per kilometre.
 We rely very heavily on Europe."

 Stagnating cargo flows in recent months also pointed to weaker markets going forward into next year, IATA said.